Energizers for Engagement and Inspiration

 Offered as a Keynote, half or full day session.

-By 2030, up to four (or more) million Canadians may need to change occupations or skills to stay in the workforce (McKinsey report).
+By 2030, up to four (or more) million Canadians, and 375 million people worldwide will need to change occupations or skills to stay in the workforce (McKinsey report).
 You might have already seen this shift, in response to the turbulence caused by COVID-19.

-Creativity is universally touted as the new skill you need to survive and thrive in the changing world this decade.
+Creativity is the skill you will need to survive and thrive in the changing world this decade.
+What companies thrived and survived during the pandemic?
+Time will tell, but I’m betting on the companies that adapted and adjusted quickly to the new reality.

-And we need creativity for innovation.
-Fresh approaches, to help us bridge divides with open minds.
-We need curiosity, to seek dissenting opinions and diversity, in order to build a better solution than the status quo.
+We need to seek dissenting opinions and diversity, in order to build a better solution than the status quo.
+Get curious.

 Everyone is creative.
 You can learn the skills to weather any storm, seek out new challenges, and have fun at the same time.